jcfielding/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-The time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis) was as follows:
+The time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis), was as follows:

 ```r
 library(ggplot2)